 In 1998 Immendorff learned that he has ALS.
 His world became progressively darker and his work was increasingly directed inward.
 He worked until his death –- in the end only with the help of assistants who, following his instructions, realized his ideas in the studio.

-The retrospective will include nearly 200 works.
-It does not follow a strict chronology of the works but will instead outline in chapters decisive focal points in Immendorff’s development.
+The retrospective includes nearly 200 works.
+It does not follow a strict chronology of the works but instead outlines in chapters decisive focal points in Immendorff’s development.

 For the exhibition Haus der Kunst is offering an inclusive audio guide for the first time.
 In addition to the usual audio tracks for adults in German and English, the audio guide contains texts for children aged 6-12 years; easy-language texts; and an audio description for people with visual impairments; additional tactile prints are available at the ticket counter.

 The audio guide is included in the entrance fee.